 If you are struggling to get through pregnancy loss, or deciding whether to try again, we recommend having a free of charge chat with our counsellor, or speaking to your support networks if you are comfortable doing so.

-In either instance, our advice is to maintain your health - reduce (and preferably cease) alcohol and smoking, take time to relax and exercise, enjoy time with your loved ones.
+In either instance, our advice is to maintain your health - reduce (and preferably cease) alcohol and smoking, take time to relax and exercise, and enjoy time with your loved ones.
 Try to minimise stress as far as you can.

 If you decide that you want to discuss your situation with a doctor and find out what is causing your pregnancy losses, and whether anything might help, please contact us to make an appointment.